Frequently Asked Questions

 this requirement as well.

 b.
-Terry also requires MSIT 3000 (Business Statistics) to be completed or in progress
+Terry also requires BUSN 3000 (formerly MSIT 3000) (Business Statistics) to be completed

-when applying to a Terry major.
-This course is fairly specific and we recommend taking
+or in progress when applying to a Terry major.
+This course is fairly specific and

 - What is the difference between AB Economics and BBA Economics?